 Not really.

 I remember picking a random university book off the shelf in a Verona library; to say my comprehension and attention span was poor would be a generous evaluation.
 But my cycling in Italy was going better than ever!
-In particular, exploring the vastness of the Appenine area from Bologna lit me up like a Christmas tree.
+In particular, exploring the vastness of the Apennine area from Bologna lit me up like a Christmas tree.

-Sadly, all the serenity now I’d managed to achieved cycling in Italy was going to hell in a handbasket when it came to attending university lectures.
+Sadly, all the serenity now I’d managed to achieve cycling in Italy was going to hell in a handbasket when it came to attending university lectures.
 Finding my assigned classroom alone was like picking out the needle in a haystack of big doors, small doors, roman numerals, floors, buildings, and hallways.

 The good news was my Italian was decent enough to ask for directions; it just wasn’t good enough to understand the response.
 There’s a saying: that the way a relationship starts is usually an indication of the way it will be, and so it was for my journey in Bologna.
 An SOS course correction redirected my studies to (and eventual graduation from) Pisa, then Lucca.